minhazur9/Tamagatchi-Pokemon/README.md

 The play button should spawn in a ball and bounce directly over your pokemon for a few seconds, decrement two boredom and increment one for sleepiness and hunger

 The sleep button should spawn in a house for your pet to sleep inside for 12 real world minutes, decrement two sleepiness

+### Game Over

+If any of the meters reach get filled up then the time should stop ticking.

+The tomoagotchi should get replaced with a tombstone.

+Put it on text in the middle of the screen.